-Juvenile Justice Jeopardy is held at the center on the first Wednesday, 6-8 pm.
+Juvenile Justice Jeopardy is on hold till further notice.
 JJJ is a "game" for teens discussing juvenile law and how to exercise your rights.
 Periodically includes discussions and role-playing with LAPD and other law enforcement.
 Developed by Attorney Lisa Thurau, founder and executive director of Strategies for Youth in Boston, and conducted at the center in partnership with iMentor, New Point Mentoring and Los Angeles Metropolitan Churches.
 For more information, go to www.strategiesforyouth.org.

 Internships for Teen Helpers and College Students